UniFi Cloud Gateway Ultra Review: A Compact Gateway Worth Considering in 2026

 | PoE Output | None | None | 15.4W (1 port) |

-The Cloud Gateway Max shares the Ultra's form factor and CPU but adds 2.5 GbE LAN ports, 1.5 Gbps IDS/IPS throughput, and — critically — the ability to run UniFi Protect with an NVMe drive.
+The Cloud Gateway Max shares the Ultra's form factor and CPU but adds 2.5 GbE LAN ports, 2.3 Gbps IDS/IPS throughput, and — critically — the ability to run UniFi Protect with an NVMe drive.
 If there is any chance you will add cameras in the next two years, spend the extra $70 now.
 Retrofitting later means buying a separate UNVR ($299+).
+For a detailed breakdown of both options across every deployment scenario, see our Cloud Gateway Ultra vs Cloud Gateway Max comparison.

 UCG-Ultra vs. UXG-Lite

 The UXG-Lite costs the same $129 but requires an external controller — a Cloud Key Gen2+ ($199) or self-hosted setup.
-The UCG-Ultra includes the controller, making the UXG-Lite irrelevant for new deployments unless you run a centralized multi-site management server.
+The UCG-Ultra includes the controller, largely superseding the UXG-Lite for new deployments unless you already run a centralized multi-site management server.

 Why Modular Beats All-in-One

 The UCG-Ultra + separate AP approach often outperforms the Dream Router 7's all-in-one design for one reason: placement.
 The Dream Router 7 sits on a desk or shelf — wherever your ISP line terminates.
-A ceiling-mounted U7 Pro in the center of your space delivers dramatically better coverage.
-A gateway in the closet and APs on the ceiling is not just an enthusiast preference; it is how enterprise networks are built.
+A ceiling-mounted U7 Pro in the center of your space delivers measurably better coverage.
 See our network design guide for layout planning.

 | Component | Product | Price |